uidaholib/spec-lumber/_posts/2021/2021-04-02-japanese-americans-in-the-pacific-northwest-a-bibliography.md

 author: Michelle A. Shannon
 ---

-Welcome to another week of our blog series featuring our [Diverse Collections](https://harvester.lib.uidaho.edu/series/diversecollections.html)!
-Each week, we share an archival collection that relates to or represents an underrepresented community.

-This is a bibliography prepared by the Staff of the Tacoma Public Library from materials found in the collections of the Library.
+This week's edition of [Diverse Collections](https://harvester.lib.uidaho.edu/series/diversecollections.html) features a bibliography prepared by the Staff of the Tacoma Public Library from materials found in the collections of the Library.

 {% include feature/image.html objectid="lumber418" %}